-For the past two years, Elizabeth has supported the Women in IT Conference at Auckland University, where she invites IT professionals, academics, students and alumni for a day-long discussion on mentoring, diversity and encouraging more young people to consider a career in ICT.
+For the past three years, Elizabeth has supported the Women in IT Conference at Auckland University, where she invitee IT professionals, academics, students and alumni for a day-long discussion on mentoring, diversity and encouraging more young people to consider a career in ICT.

-Elizabeth is also Deputy Chair of THETA 2017’s Organising Committee.
+Elizabeth is the Programme Chair on THETA 2017’s Organising Committee.